aoijs/documentation/src/functions/usdaddfield.md

 ---
-description: addField allows you to add more fields in your embed.
+description: Allows you to add more fields in your embed.
 ---

 # $addField